what is a logline in film?

 Remember, a logline should be only one to two sentences.
 It is meant to be a concise summary of the film, not a complete synopsis (a description of each plot point in the movie).

-Tip 5: Avoid Naming Similar Films in the Logline
+5: Avoid Naming Similar Films

 Don’t describe your logline in terms of similar films (“It’s like Predator meets Christmas Vacation”).